 The ability to tweak the target downlink SNR margin depends critically on the make and model of your modem.
 Depending on your particular model of broadband modem, there are a number of methods for tweaking the target SNR margin, which include:

-- using a modem that has an integrated target SNR margin adjustment setting (such as the Billion 7800DXL, Billion 8800NL or Billion 7800N) – which is the easiest solution
+- using a modem that has an integrated target SNR margin adjustment setting (such as a Billion modem router) – which is the easiest solution

 - for Netgear DG834XX modem owners owners, installing the custom DG Team firmware, which incorporates target SNR margin adjustment